Family Violence Attorney

 Several different crimes fall under the umbrella of family violence.
 The classification of criminal charges depends on several critical factors, including the alleged victim’s relationship to the alleged offender, whether any physical injuries were sustained, and the criminal history of the alleged offender.

-Some of the family violence cases that Gebhardt & Eppes, PLLC handles include:
+Some of the family violence cases that Gebhardt and Eppes, PLLC handles include:

 - Assault with Strangulation;